HomeOnMars/projektoOmnijo/rakontoj/Cx0.md

 as natural selection can only get you so far when *fitness* is used as a proxy for *truth-seeking*.

-But that now ends with her.
+But that now *ended* with her.

 And, <span style="color:#95D0FC">him</span>.
 She *sees* him, as she sees him for the first time;
 and a fundamental sense of affection flows through her.
-Aside from his whirlwind of emotions for her and the world—pride, affection, excitement, hope, and a quiet undertone of melancholy—there is a deep hidden skepticism for her right now.
+Aside from his whirlwind of emotions for her and the world—pride, affection, excitement, hope, despair, and a quiet undertone of melancholy—there is a deep hidden skepticism for her right now.
 She doesn't blame him, as they both know that for every possibility of her, there could be a million possibilities where things go just a little bit